Eternal Perspective Ministries belongs to Jesus Christ.

 All contributions to our special funds are used exclusively for designated purposes.

 (See our donation page for more information on the funds.)
 Our general fund receives no percentage of these donations.
-Royalties from Randy Alcorn's books go directly to the ministry and 100% are given to worthy Christian organizations as well as some to help facilitate the giving away of our books to people all over the world.
+Royalties from Randy Alcorn's books go directly to the ministry and 100% are given away for ministry purposes: 90% to other worthy Christian organizations and 10% to EPM to help offset the costs related to the writing/researching/editing of the books, as well as to help facilitate the giving away of our books to people all over the world.
 For instance, in 2008, the royalty income to EPM was $590,027.24 and the designated giving to EPM for specific ministries was $100,352.84, and EPM giving above the royalties was $60,282.00, making the total of money given $750,662.08.
 Since the inception of Eternal Perspective Ministries in 1990 through 2012, EPM has given over six million dollars in book royalties to ministries around the world.
 See Why doesn't Randy use some of the royalties from his books to offset EPM expenses? and Some Organizations EPM Supports or Recommends.

 All money donated to special funds and directed toward identified ministries is disbursed within thirty days of receipt.